tomerlichtash/mels-loop/public/content/docs/mels-hack/index.en.md

         in address location zero,
         and the program went happily on its way.

+### The Unpleasant Truth

-All this is possible, but we still don't know where the JUMP instruction takes its operand from.
-We know that the operand's value must be 0 and it should be ready.
-The address span `(A)` indeed contains 0, but in the part of the story that describes the architecture of RPC-4000, does the author mention an option of the data address field doubling as an instruction address.
-The JUMP instruction could take its value from some register, but that 0 would have to be stored there beforehand, giving Nather a screaming clue that some operation was being set up.
+All this is possible in theory, but we still don't know where the `JUMP` instruction takes its operand from.
+We know that the operand's value must be `0` and it should be ready.
+The address span `(A)` indeed contains `0`, but in the part of the story that describes the architecture of RPC-4000, does the author mention an option of the data address field doubling as an instruction address.
+The `JUMP` instruction could take its value from some register, but that `0` would have to be stored there beforehand, giving Nather a screaming clue that some operation was being set up.

 Not only did I gloss over this part of the process for 30 years - I also ignored the absence from this part of the story, of the unique addressing mode described above.
-You know, the one that included the next instruction address in every instruction(!).
+The one that included the next instruction address in every instruction(!).
 Was that part of affected in the overflow?
-Was there any relationship between the JUMP opcode and the `(A)` or `(N)` fields?
+Was there any relationship between the `JUMP` opcode and the `(A)` or `(N)` fields?

-### The Unpleasant Truth

-After demoting myself from 'computer guy' to 'guy who likes computers', I took the basic step required to understand Mel's hack: looking up the [RPC-4000 manual](http://www.bitsavers.org/pdf/royalPrecision/RPC-4000/RPC-4000_Programming_Manual.pdf).
+After demoting myself from 'computer guy' to 'A guy who likes to think of himself as such', I took the basic step required to understand Mel's hack: looking up the [RPC-4000 manual](http://www.bitsavers.org/pdf/royalPrecision/RPC-4000/RPC-4000_Programming_Manual.pdf).
 It didn't take much browsing to hit a figure that disspelled all my doubts.

 ![RPC 4000 Instruction format](https://res.cloudinary.com/dcajl1s6a/image/upload/v1654892829/mels-hack/RPC_4000_Instruction_ypjaii.png)